articulate/hermes/docs/api.md

 Initializes an entity store with an object of options, and returns a interface with a `fetch` function.
 Calling `fetch(id)` on an entity store is the primary means of querying for state in the message store.
 The `fetch` function resolves with an `[ entity, version ]` pair, which are the projected entity and the current version of the stream.

 ?> **An entity is not the same as a "model" or a "SQL table" in a CRUD system.**  It is instead a reduction of the events in a single stream using a particular projection.
 If you have a background in functional programming, you may be familiar with the concept of a reducer: a projection is just a reducer.
-Multiple entities may be created from the same events in a stream using different projections, but often you only need one per component.
+Multiple entities may be created from the same events in a stream using different projections, but often you will only need one per component.

 The events in the message store are the source of truth in an event-sourced system.
 [Components]() (built with [consumers](/api?id=consumer)) often query the current state of the message store by projecting entities.
 [Aggregators]() usually don't need to work with entities.